-So, you have a rental property, whether it be a vacation residence or a suburban home, and you want to choose the right mattresses to ensure that your renters have sound sleeps without you having to sound off, price wise, if you know what I mean.
+So, you have a rental property, whether it be a vacation residence or a suburban home, and you want to choose the right mattresses to ensure that your renters have sound sleep.
+So, which one is the best mattress for a rental property?

-The good news is that there is a huge choice available from many retailers and online merchants, including Amazon.
+The good news is that there is a huge choice available from many retailers and online merchants.

 The bad news is that your mattress is likely to go through quite a mauling, depending on the habits and peculiarities of your tenants.